From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Step 4: Testing Strategy (Fast + Slow Layers)

-I split tests into two layers so feedback stays fast.
+Tests are split into two layers so feedback stays fast and reliable.

 Layer A: Unit Tests (tests/test_calculator.py)

-I test pure functions directly, no browser and no network.
+Unit tests call pure functions directly, with no browser and no network.

 Coverage in this file: